 Bicycling is one the fastest, healthiest, most affordable, and most fun ways to get around campus and Chapel Hill.
 We recommend that you register your bike with the Department of Public Safety.
-It’s easy and free, and it really helps if your bike is ever missing or stolen.
-They also give you a coupon for 50% off a U-lock so you can secure your bike wherever you go.
+It’s easy, free, and helps if your bike is ever missing or stolen.
+You will also receive a 50% off coupon towards a U-lock so you can secure your bike wherever you go.

 The law school offers covered bike racks, as well as showers and changing rooms.
 There is a free tire pump for public use located on the side of the Student Union, facing South Road, available 24 hours a day.